Holiday Advertising Playbook 2024 Download Playbook New

 third-party cookie deprecation is the biggest digital media challenge in the US

 Even if 2024 seems like a long time away, the race is on to develop viable replacements for third-party cookies.
-Following are some of the points that need to be kept in mind while creating a cookieless plan.
+Following are some of the points that need to be kept in mind while creating a cookieless ads plan.

 1. Plan your First-Party Data Strategy: If you haven’t already done so, begin inventorying and understanding where all of your first-party data resides across your organization so you can both understand gaps and assess which types of technology solutions can help you store, manage, analyze, and activate that data.

-2. Plan for Greater Data Collection: Even in a cookie-free future, you will need to acquire more information about your customers and prospects.
+2. Plan for Greater Data Collection: Even in a cookie-free advertising future, you will need to acquire more information about your customers and prospects.
 Explain that when customers agree to share their data, it results in more relevant advertising and communication.
 You may experiment with new and intriguing data collection methods, such as quizzes, polls, QR codes, and newsletters.

 3. Identify the Right Data Partnerships: You may complement your first-party data with partners that have both standard and unique data sets that you can utilize to improve your cookieless targeting.
 Location, weather, and buying purpose are examples of these.